What is Bugzilla?

 - Supported by a dedicated team

-- Has countless features that most expensive solutions lack
+- Packed with features that many expensive solutions lack

 - Trusted by world leaders in technology

-- Can be installed on many operating systems, including Windows, Mac and Linux
+- Installable on many operating systems, including Windows, Mac and Linux